-Usually, a shift begins in the morning and takes up all the daylight hours.
+Usually, a video production company, a shift begins in the morning and takes up all the daylight hours.
 In the first half of the day, a stage is prepared (the place of shooting), the light is set up, and the props, the scenery, the actors are preparing for the shooting.
 After that, each scene is filmed in a storyboard in turn.
 Also, the shooting of backstage photos and videos can take place during this phase (you can then use it to publish videos about your shooting process and your teamwork).

 Post-production - work with the material after filming.
 It includes rough cut, rough sound, final cut, filtering, processing, color correction, 2D and 3D graphics, final sound.